Congratulations! If you’re reading this article then you’ve likely made the decision to start an LLC in Missouri.

 If you’ve had to add some suffixes to the end of your company name and you’re not fond of it, don’t worry.
 You can always register for a trade name or DBA (Doing Business As) name.

-A trade name is the name that you’ll use for all of your Missouri LLC’s advertisements, signs, and anything else you want to present to the world.
+A trade name is the name that you’ll use for your Missouri LLC’s advertisements, signs, and anything else you want to present to the world.
 Again, you’ll need to register your LLC’s trade name with the Missouri Secretary of State.
 Here’s the Trade Name or Fictitious Name form that you’ll need to file along with a $7 state filing fee.

-3. Choose A Missouri Registered Agent
+3. Choose a Missouri Registered Agent

 The next step you’ll need to complete on your LLC formation journey is to appoint a Missouri registered agent or statutory agent.

-A registered agent must accept mail or legal documents like Service of Process from official state offices like the Missouri Secretary of State and the Missouri Department of Taxation during normal business hours on normal business days on behalf of your LLC.
+A registered agent must accept mail or legal documents like service of process from official state offices like the Missouri Secretary of State and the Missouri Department of Taxation during normal business hours on normal business days on behalf of your LLC.

 It’s also going to cost you a lot of time to act as your LLC’s registered agent or statutory agent.
 As a registered agent or statutory agent, you must be available during normal business hours on normal business days to receive mail or legal documents on behalf of your LLC because these are some of the legal requirements that a registered agent must fulfill.
-The problem is that most LLCs also conduct business during regular business hours on regular business days – and you can’t be in two places at once.
+The problem is that most LLCs also conduct business during regular business hours on regular business days—and you can’t be in two places at once.

 There are a lot of risks and costs you may incur by not using a registered agent service.
-Your information could be used to steal your identity, you could miss important official mail and legal documents like Service of Process and then not be able to defend yourself from lawsuits, and you could even lose your business.
+Your information could be used to steal your identity, you could miss important official mail and legal documents like service of process and then not be able to defend yourself from lawsuits, and you could even lose your business.
 For these reasons, I always suggest that new LLCs use a registered agent service.

 4. Choose Your LLC Address